-Medicare only pays for services it considers to be medically necessary for diagnosing and treating an illness or injury or to improve the funtioning of a malformed body member.
+Medicare pays only for services it considers medically necessary for diagnosing and treating an illness or injury or to improve the function of a malformed body member.
 Because Medicare's definition of "reasonable and necessary" can be difficult to interpret, medical necessity is one of the greatest challenges healthcare professionals face.

-To further complicate this issue, federal and state payers and managed-care organizations each have their own definitions of medical necessity.
+To further complicate the issue, federal and state payers and managed-care organizations each have their own definitions of medical necessity.
 Payers often require specific diagnoses or different levels of treatment before they will consider a service medically necessary.

-This handbook focuses both on diagnostic services provided to Medicare beneficiaries and on the process of checking for medical necessity, including how to document it.
+This handbook focuses both on diagnostic services provided to Medicare beneficiaries and on the process of checking for and documenting medical necessity.